Facts and Commentary by COGwriter

 Of course, COGWA said that it would use the internet as its primary means of preaching the gospel to the world.

 COGWA also put out a public proclamation website, Life, Hope, & Truth.
-As of 12/05/2012, it had an Alexa ranking of 1,394,007.
-So, nearly two years after it officially formed, COGwriter seems to have 2-10 times the effectiveness of COGWA in public proclamation.
+As of 12/05/2012, it had an Alexa ranking of 635,798.
+So, three years after COGWA officially formed, the impact of the Continuing Church of God (which began over two years after COGWA) seems to have 4-10 times the effectiveness of COGWA in public proclamation.
 And this does not count the radio interviews that I have done (COGWA does not seem to do radio interviews, at least not often).

 Notice what COGWA reported the following about how it would handle its initial Holy Day offering: